 Regulation D securities

-As we discussed in the last chapter, securities offered through Regulation D private placements are considered exempt from SEC registration.
-NSMIA additionally classifies these securities as federal-covered.
+As discussed in the last chapter, securities offered through Regulation D private placements are exempt from SEC registration.
+NSMIA also classifies these securities as federal-covered.

 Certain federally exempt securities

-A number of securities are exempt from SEC registration.
-It’s important to know two of these exempt securities are also considered federal-covered:
+Some securities are exempt from SEC registration.
+Two of those exempt securities are also treated as federal-covered:

 *NSMIA states only municipal securities sold outside their state of issuance are considered federal-covered.
 For example, a municipal bond issued in Wisconsin is federal-covered in any state but Wisconsin.
 Technically, a municipal security is not considered federal-covered within the state of issuance.
 Therefore, the Wisconsin municipal bond would NOT be considered federal-covered in Wisconsin, which provides the state administrator in Wisconsin some regulatory powers over these offerings.
 For test purposes, it’s only important to know municipal bonds are federal-covered outside of the states they’re issued in.

-While federal-covered securities are exempt from state registration, they may still be subject to certain obligations* with the state administrator.
-Similar to federal-covered advisers, issuers of federal-covered securities must provide a notice filing in every state their security will be offered in.
-This is legally referred to as registration by filing (a.k.a. notice filing), although the name is misleading.
+Federal-covered securities are exempt from state registration, but they may still have certain obligations* to the state administrator.
+Similar to federal-covered advisers, issuers of federal-covered securities must submit a notice filing in every state where the security will be offered.

 *Unlike other federal-covered securities, the US Government and municipalities offering securities outside their state are typically not subject to any filing requirements.

-Federal-covered securities don’t actually register with the state, but most are registered with the SEC (federal registration).
-This is true of all federal-covered securities except those sold in Regulation D offerings and government securities (these are also exempt at the federal level).
+Federal-covered securities don’t register with the state, but most are registered with the SEC (federal registration).
+This applies to all federal-covered securities except those sold in Regulation D offerings and government securities (which are also exempt at the federal level).

-The USA requires issuers of federal-covered securities to provide the following upon submitting their notice filing:
+The USA requires issuers of federal-covered securities to provide the following with their notice filing:

 Sign up for free to take 6 quiz questions on this topic